cazabec/seneafood/README.md

 Disclaimer: for privacy reasons, the source code of the mobile app and web app cannot be commited.
 This project has been realised for one of my customers.

+**Context**

+This solution is composed of a web application (back office) and a mobile application.
+It has been developed by myself for a food company CEO.
+He needed a mobile application so that his employees could take pictures of his products in the store shelves.
+He alse needed a way to create accounts for his employees, see the pictures, the products, the stores, etc...

 **Demo**

 ![Seneafood animation](demo/animation.gif)

 **How the mobile application works**

-- Download the seneafood mobile application<a id="raw-url" href="https://drive.google.com/file/d/19BtD-j8JvmJcCqWU8zAd_3Qgl-qSfmV1/view?usp=sharing">here</a>
+- Download the seneafood mobile application <a id="raw-url" href="https://drive.google.com/file/d/19BtD-j8JvmJcCqWU8zAd_3Qgl-qSfmV1/view?usp=sharing">here</a>
 - Login into your account and choose the store you're visiting
 - Start to take pictures of the seneafood supermarket shelf
 - Input the quantities of each product on the shelf